BigPolarBear1/factorization/README.md

 Because zx^2 mod m, is always going to produce the same values on our interval for some certain zx^2 value mod m.
 I've worked out all that math and I understand it.
 So how can I use multiple smaller composite moduli to quickly construct larger intervals?

 That is the key to a fast algorithm..
 I got to think out of the box here.
 So let me stop right here, stop tinkering with that PoC.
 And work out the math on how we can construct large intervals using small intervals mod m.
 Its all just repeating patterns mod m anyway.. it should't be too difficult.

+Im starting to see how it should be done.
+Hmm.
+Let me do the math tomorrow.. shouldnt take more then a day to work out the details and hopefully I can publish before the new year.
+I'm actually feeling in a less dire mood suddenly, because I know now I wasnt delusional these past 3 years.
+I knew that working with moduli should yield an advantage somewhere.